Crete Aquarium at Gournes.

 Admission is 8 Euros for adults, children from 5 to 17 years 4 Euros and under free.

-Click here for the Crete Aquarium website
+Click here for probably actual updates at the Crete Aquarium website